GoogleCloudPlatform/terraform-google-secured-data-warehouse/README.md

 ### Service Account

-To provision the resources of this module, create a service account with the following IAM roles:
+To provision the resources of this module, create a privileged service account, where the service account key cannot be created.
+In addition, consider using Cloud Monitoring to alert on this service account's activity.
+Grant the following roles to the service account.

 - Organization level
   - Access Context Manager Admin: `roles/accesscontextmanager.policyAdmin`